-3. Kick it Old School
+3. Kick it Old School and Explore

 The upside to Snowbasin’s geography is that it’s pretty hard to get lost.
 Everything eventually flows to the main plaza surrounding Earl’s Lodge.
 The downside is that on busy days, the line for the Needles Gondola can start to back up.
-On those days, take advantage of the older chairlifts around the mountain that virtually never experience lines, and make endless laps on Porcupine, Middle Bowl, Wildcat, and Becker.
+On those days, take advantage of older chairlifts around the mountain that virtually never experience lines, and make endless laps on Porcupine, Middle Bowl, Wildcat, and Becker.

 The Allen Peak Tram accesses the highest point possible at Snowbasin.
 From the top, you can look north into Idaho, east into Wyoming, below at Utah, and west nearly to Nevada.
 The terrain is “expert only” as it was the start for the Downhill events during the 2002 Olympic Winter Games.
 Even if you can’t handle skiing or riding the terrain, the trip to the top is worth it just for the view, and you can ride the tram back down to the John Paul Lodge when you’re done updating your Instagram.

 Believe it or not, Snowbasin's bathrooms are award-nominated and internationally acclaimed!
 No, really!

 The resort's bathrooms stand out for their cleanliness and maintenance, especially when compared to other ski resorts.
 They are designed with style in mind, featuring granite countertops and wood accents, a more refined bathroom experience for each and every visitor.

 Take a (bathroom) break and marvel at the floors, stalls, chandeliers, and more.
 All while in your ski and snowboard boots and mittens!

 6. Take the Ski Bus for Easy Access